Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-Information about the original data (including the license and citation request) is given at
+The original data and information about it (including the license and citation request) is given at

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones